 Basic Combat Training (BCT or Boot Camp) was difficult, to say the least.
 Along with every part of my body aching and feeling as though I would have fallen apart, literally, I had the separation of my kids rattling around in my head daily.
 Looking ahead and picturing the future got me through those days.
 I saw Caleb and me walking in the park at Niagara Falls, and laughing at any funny comment or gesture he might craft.
 I pictured Michael walking ahead of us, gazing at the vastly magnificent cascading waterfall.
 He is my quiet inquisitive dreamer.
 Caleb is my class clown.
 Sometimes I would picture myself relaxing in a bubbling hot bath with a glass of cabernet or the latest and greatest from Niagara’s Winery.
 That was the trick: using your mind to put yourself in another place, knowing the projected outcome and bearing anything just to get to that finish line.

 I was able to go home for a week in the midst of training.
-It was Christmas time, and the base decided the drill sergeants deserved to be with their loved ones for the holiday.
+It was Christmas time, and the base decided the drill sergeants deserved to be with their loved ones for the holiday and leave boot camp for a while.
 So, needless to say, that gave privilege to us soldier recruits, too.
 If I had known the following holidays would bring separation, depression and grief overseas, far from family, joy or peace, I would have done something to make that time incredibly memorable.
-It was during this that I learned to never take for granted the few breaths of fresh air we are given.
+It was during this that I learned to never take for granted the few breaths of fresh air we are given away from boot camp.

 The Army and being deployed taught me that the only constant is change.
 It is inescapable or inevitable.
 While I was in Afghanistan, I focused on myself and what I had to do, and channeled my energies towards studies and work.
 I still kept some time for myself, reflecting, writing and corresponding with family.
 Trying to keep in touch with who I was helped keep my feet on the ground and my objective clear.
 Ultimately reaching my goal was certain, because my thirst for success was unstoppable.
 The wellbeing and prosperity of my sons will prevail, because I will prevail.